reactioncommerce/reaction-cli/README.md

     reset       Reset the database and (optionally) delete build files plugins     Manage your Reaction plugins
-    styles      Manage your Reaction styles (css, less, stylus, scss) build       Build a production Docker image
-    register    Register an account with Reaction
-    login       Login to Reaction
+    styles      Manage your Reaction styles (css, less, stylus, scss) build       * Build a production Docker image register    * Register an account with Reaction login       * Login to Reaction
-    whoami      Check which account you are logged in as keys        Manage your SSH keys
+    whoami      * Check which account you are logged in as keys        * Manage your SSH keys
-    apps        Manage your apps deployments
+    apps        * Manage your apps deployments
-    deploy      Deploy an app
+    deploy      * Deploy an app
-    env         Manage environment variables for an app deployment domains     Add a custom domain name to a deployment open        Open an app deployment in your browser
+    env         * Manage environment variables for an app deployment domains     * Add a custom domain name to a deployment open        * Open an app deployment in your browser

   Options:
     -v, --version  Show version number                                   [boolean]
     -h, --help     Show help                                             [boolean]
 ```

+Note: Commands marked with `*` require logging into the managed platform.
+Learn more: https://reactioncommerce.com/features#get-a-demo

 ## Development